Soccer-Bayern beat Hoffenheim 2-0 to put pressure on leaders Union | Sports-Games

 "I am very satisfied with our performance.
 The first 35 minutes we showed a lot of passion.
 We could have scored another four or five goals," said Bayern coach Julian Nagelsmann.
 "We took some pace out of our game after the break which is an adult decision given the game against Barcelona.
 Overall it was a very dominant and mature performance."

 Bayern are on 22 points in second place, one behind Union Berlin who travel to VfL Bochum on Sunday.
-Freiburg are third on 21 following their 2-0 home win over Werder Bremen while Borussia
+Freiburg are third on 21 following their 2-0 home win over Werder Bremen, with Eintracht Frankfurt a point behind in fourth after a 3-1 win at Borussia Moenchengladbach.
+Borussia

-Dortmund's 5-0 demolition of visitors VfB Stuttgart lifted them to fourth on 19.
+Dortmund's 5-0 demolition of visitors VfB Stuttgart lifted them to fifth on 19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)